Lito Camo

-Lito Camo (born March 12, 1972) is a Filipino singer, songwriter and actor.
-He is known for his novelty songs including "Bakit Papa?
-Tawag mo ako?", "Spaghetti Song", "Bulaklak", "Wowowee", "Boom Tarat Tarat" and "Otso-Otso."
+Carlito "Lito" Fadri Camo (born March 12, 1972) is a Filipino singer, songwriter, and actor.
+He is best known for composing numerous novelty songs for various artists such as "Bakit Papa?
+Tawag mo ako?", "Spaghetti Song", "Bulaklak", "Wowowee", "Boom Tarat Tarat", and "Otso-Otso".
 Lito Camo is a native of Bongabong, Oriental Mindoro.

 Career

-His debut album entitled "Sino Camo?" was released in 1997 with "Kung Ikaw" and "Hey Babe" as the lead singles.
-Lito recently released his 3rd album entitled, Ako Naman.
-Camo was a mainstay in the GMA Channel sitcom Show Me Da Manny starring boxer Manny Pacquiao.
+In 1998, Camo released his debut studio album, entitled Sino Camo?, with the songs "Kung Ikaw" and "Hey Babe" being the lead singles.
+Four years later, in 2002, Camo released his second studio album, entitled Ano Camo?".
+Three years after the release of Ano Camo?, in 2005, he released his third studio album Ako Naman!. which is Camo's most recent studio album to date.

 Discography

 These are the songs composed, produced, and arranged by Lito Camo (most are sung by other Filipino artists, and not necessarily sung by him, except as indicated).